 I had been battling keloids for about 15 years and had 4 previous surgeries.
 I had a very painful and discomforting keloid in my chest and another keloid in my umbilical area.
 As a result of one of the surgeries, to my disappointment, I lost my umbilicus.
 I cannot put into words how frustrated I was every time the keloids ...
 [Read more]

 Your excision will be performed in The Keloid Plastic Surgery Center

 Schedule a Consultation

-Contact The Keloid Plastic Surgery Center today to schedule a consultation for your post-heart-surgery keloid treatment.
-Dr. Mendez and Dr. Salloum have been treating keloids for over 20 years and have the knowledge and experience needed to provide you with outstanding care and results.
+Call 1 (833) 453-5643 or click here to contact The Keloid Plastic Surgery Center today to schedule a consultation for your post-heart-surgery keloid treatment.
+Dr. Mendez and Dr. Salloum combined have been treating keloids for over 40 years and have the knowledge and experience needed to provide you with outstanding care and results.